Writing tips for the beginner: the 10 skills needed to become a writer.

 Communicating effectively & being understood

 Writing is a form of communication.
 And how well your readers understand your message will depend on how good a communicator you are.
 There are many techniques at your disposal that you can use to communicate your thoughts succinctly.
 An excellent writing tip is to take time to understand your target audience can help you choose an appropriate writing voice and style they can relate to.
-Depending on the type of book you’re writing, you can make use of imagery, figures of speech, and dialog.
+Depending on the type of book you’re writing, you can make use of imagery, figures of speech, and dialogue.
 Communicating your thoughts effectively also involves being able to write well, which brings us to the next step.

-A good command of language
+Good command of the language

 If you have ever read (or tried to read) a story or article that had glaring errors in spelling or grammar, you probably became distracted.
 Likewise, if you want to write a book that makes sense and keep your readers engaged, you must avoid similar mistakes.
 If you’re not already good with language arts you must work on your spelling.
 Ensure you practice using correct grammar and punctuation, and avoid syntax errors.
-There is some leeway when it comes on to writing dialog but, overall, your language skills need to be bulletproof.
+There is some leeway when it comes on to writing dialogue but, overall, your language skills need to be bulletproof.

 Coming up with suitable book titles and ideas can be a challenge for many aspiring writers.
 They simply don’t know what topics to write about even though they might have a natural flair for writing.
 This can sometimes be as a result of waiting for an idea to somehow fall from the blue sky, instead of purposefully trying to find a topic.
 If you are not sure what to write about, you might want to work on your brainstorming skills.
 A few writing tips and techniques to try include: